Morteza-Asadi-Shalmaiy/facial-recognition-ai/README.md

 - super res i complete, liveness needs improvment but is implememted, and we have ReID also
 - descaling the faces idea wont realy work
 - now we only need a good pipline
+- need farsi date&time for timestamp
+- fix low qulity single frame and video results on screen being too small
+- outputing the results for single frame and video
+- how to have the original vid + the proccesed vid both but on lower storage (keep original, overlay the frames and stuff)
+-

 ---